rpgreview/papersandpaychecks/cow-orkers.md

 *A Basilisk story*

-A Basilisk named Gerald has spent many years at the familiar of a wizard and has learned some skills in magic, as well as a degree of moral reasoning.
-Unfortunately the wizard has died and Gerald has become lonely, in a very un-Basilisk manner.
-Gerald craves human (or dwarven, or elven, or even halfling) company again, despite the fact that most people who prefer to destroy him.
-Further, Gerald wants to know exactly what sort of serpent and what sort of rooster is required to make more of his kin, as he has dreams of raising a family of "good" Basilisk.
-This could be hard for Gerald as he is still a venomous serpent with a death-gaze and if startled he may accidently look in the wrong direction.
-Will the brave PCs adopt Gerald and assist him on his dream?
+A Basilisk named Anguis has spent many years at the familiar of a wizard and has learned some skills in magic, as well as a degree of moral reasoning.
+Unfortunately the wizard has died and Anguis has become lonely, in a very un-Basilisk manner.
+Anguis craves human (or dwarven, or elven, or even halfling) company again, despite the fact that most people who prefer to destroy him.
+Further, Anguis wants to know exactly what sort of serpent and what sort of rooster is required to make more of his kin, as he has dreams of raising a family of good Basilisk.
+This could be hard for Anguis as he is still a venomous serpent with a death-gaze and if startled he may accidently look in the wrong direction.
+Will the brave PCs adopt Anguis and assist him on his dream?
 What could possibly go wrong?

 **Bugbear**

+Related to *goblins*, and *hobgoblins* (c.f.,) the Bugbear is a larger member of the kin and is often so large and hirsuite to be described as bear-like.
+They are a creature of European mythology and are rather partial in lurking in woods near human (dwarf, elf, halfling etc) habitations, where they have opportunities to prey on the sweet meat of children, being their favourite food.
+After a peasant family has lost their third child to the local bugbear one can understand where the etymology of said beings being a "pet peeve" comes from.
+Their solitary and ambush hunting style matches their social organisation.
+Bugbears tend only to associate with their immediate family and often then the relationship is strained due to an innately gruff and bullying disposition.
+Their disposition, size, and skill does however make them highly sought after by goblins and hobgoblins for particular missions, however the bugbears will insist that they take a lead tactical role in such situations.

 Characteristic	Value	Bonus
-Strength	1	-5	Profession	Bugbear
+Strength	18-24	+4 to +6	Profession Ranger
-Intelligence	1	-5	Level	1
+Intelligence	3-18	-4 to +4	Level	1
-Wisdom	1	-5	Movement (flight)	5
+Wisdom		3-18	-4 to +4	Movement	18-24
-Dexterity	9	-1	Wounds (Physical)
+Dexterity	3-12	-4 to +1	Wounds (Physical)
-Perception	10-11	+0	Wounds (Mental)
+Perception	8-18	-1 to +4	Wounds (Mental)
-Charisma	4	-3	Wounds (Social)
+Charisma	3-12	-4 to +1	Wounds (Social)
 Skill			Char		Train	Other	Total
-Climb	-5	+1		-4
-Melee	-5	+0		-5
-Sense (Hearing)	+0	+1		-1
+Athletics (stamina)	+4 to +6	+1		+5 to +7
+Melee			+4 to +6	+1		+5 to +7
+Survival		-4 to +4	+1		-3 to +5
+Sense (smell)		-1 to +4	+1		+0 to +5

-A Bugbear story
+*A Bugbear story*

+Gerald fancies himself a well-educated Bugbear.
+He isn't that that really doesn't matter given his attitude.
+Following a rather devastating regional war, a local Cleric has set up a school at the edge of a local town to cater for the growing orphan population.
+The fact that it was a religious war has not gone unnoticed.
+Gerald has taken up stalking residence nearby and has taken to leaving behind notes to the Cleric.
+These notes, apart from describing the taste of the most recent victim, consist of annoying misspellings and malformed phrases - such as the confusion between "their", "there", and "they're", references to an "escape goat", eating "cold slaw", and being "curled up in the feeble position".
+The Cleric, who is desperate to teach the youngster the correct use of the language of the realm has had enough and has called in the PCs to deal with Gerald.

 **Centaur**